tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Distilling The Unit.md

 ```

-A positive voltage source at BE junction will cause collector current to increasing until burnout.

-**Add a resistor to the emitter** to **stop the current increase** (or use constant current source)

 ## BJT as a Switch
 ![Pasted image 20230930201500](Attachments/Pasted%20image%2020230930201500.png)If we increase the input voltage from low to high, output voltage will switch from high to low.
 $$i_{C}= I_{S} e^{v_{BE}/V_T}$$